acikgozb/local-k8s-osx/vms/NETWORK-INFRASTRUCTURE.md

 4. When we destroy the interface, we make the `dnsmasq` enter into a malfunctioned state.
    The interface it listens does not exist anymore.
+   **But**, it is enough to prevent `mDNSResponder` to listen the IP/port, effectively achieving what is needed.
-   So, in order to fix this issue, the service is restarted once `vmnet_socket` creates the interface.
+   So, in order to fix the broken state, `dnsmasq` is restarted once `vmnet_socket` creates the interface.

 ## <a id='changing-the-default-subnet' /> Changing The Default Subnet